h15200/notes/dataStructures.md

 Left to right - for above example would be 1,2,3,4,5,6 Right to Left - for above would be 1, 3, 2, 6, 5, 4

+### Deleting from a tree

+Deletion is difficult because of the links before and after.

+One of three things will happen.

+1. If deletion target is a leaf node, delete the node, and nullify parent's left or right.. wherever the target was
+2. Target has one child - Target is removed, the parent target link is relinked to the single child of the deletion.
+3. Target has two children - Target is removed, then you have to figure out how to link the two children.